stot3/krowdfire2/src/widget/README.md

 ## Atlas Deployment

 For every update in this widget, make sure to build everything then copy everything in the git repo root to a folder called "widget" in core webui repo under src folder.
-Folow the deployment procedure in the core webui repo for normal deployment process (gulp build, etc.)
+Follow the deployment procedure in the core webui repo for normal deployment process (gulp build, etc.)

-## Reach Deployment

-Build everything as normal, then copy folder called "production" into "src/widget/production" folder in the thrinacia-webui-reach git repo and also copy folder called "translations" into "src/widget/translations" folder in the thrinacia-webui-reach git repo if any translations were added.
-Do the gulp build and then adjust the vhost with new checksum and restart nginx.
-Make sure to do the gulp build.